grape-oauth2/grape_oauth2/README.md

     # Note that you MAY include expired access tokens in the result
     # of this method so long as you implement an instance `#expired?`
     # method.
   end

+  def client
+    # Returns associated Client instance.
+Always must be present!
+    # For ORM objects it can be an association (`belongs_to :client` for ActiveRecord).
+  end

+  def resource_owner
+    # Returns associated Resource Owner instance.
+    # Can return `nil` (for Client Credentials flow as an example).
+    # For ORM objects it can be an association (`belongs_to :resource_owner` for ActiveRecord).
+  end

   def expired?